FlorescuAndrei/29-Concurrency/README.md

 Primitive types don’t have an intrinsic lock.
 We can not synchronize on them.

 **Counter example**:
 We have a class Countdown with a method doCountdown() which has a for loop with a classic int i variable.
-Two threads use this method and count down from 10 to 1.
+We create a thread CountdownThread and make two instace of it t1 and t2 These threads run the doCountdown() method and count down from 10 to 1.
 -  Case 1: we use a **local variable**, this is saved in the thread stack and the threads do not interfere.
 **No need to synchronize**.
 First thread will execute from 10 to 1 and the second thread will execute from 10 to 1 but not in order,  will alternate the output
 -  Case 2: we use an **instance variable**, this is saved in heap and the threads shared  it, so there is interfering, race condition.